Snapr/html-projects/js-native.md

 These options are set by the user.
 Not all apps will use them, the queue should default to being `On`.

-### Upload Connection Errors
+### 11.2 Upload Connection Errors

-If the queue encounters server errors (such as a 500 error), or connection issues it may automatically become `paused`.
+If the queue encounters server errors (such as a 500 error), or connection issues, it should automatically become `paused`.

+### 11.3 Pausing and Un-Pausing the Queue

+#### Native → JS

 If the queue becomes paused the native code should update the JS with its status:

-    queue_settings('upload_mode' , paused);
+    queue_settings('Upload Mode' , paused:boolean);

     i.e. queue_settings('On' , true);

 The app should automatically attempt to un-pause the queue if it is relaunched after quit or if the user switches back from another app.

-Don't forget to call `queue_settings('On' , false)` when you unpause the queue.
+Don't forget to call `queue_settings('<setting>' , false)` if you un-pause the queue.

-### Upload Connection Errors
+#### JS → Native

 The user can also attempt to un-pause the queue.
 Should the queue fail again after this it should automatically return to being paused.

-The URLs to pause / unpause the queue manually are:
+The URLs to pause / un pause the queue from the JS are:

     'snapr://upload?start'
     'snapr://upload?stop'

+Don't forget to call `queue_settings('<setting>' , true)` if you re-pause the queue.

-### Connection Timeout
+### 11.4 Connection Timeout

 During upload the queue should attempt to recover from temporary interruptions to the connection (without pausing).

 Note that once the upload has reached 100% complete there is sometimes a delay before the upload API returns success, you should not automatically restart the upload after that point.

-### Upload progress
+### 11.5 Upload progress

-As a photo is uploaded call the `upload_progress` javascript function to update the progress display.
+As a photo is uploaded call the `upload_progress()` JS function to update the progress display.

-Call the function with either a Javascript object or JSON text in the following format.
+Call the function with either a Javascript object or JSON text.

 Any time there is a change to the queue status you should call `upload_progress()` at least once - for example if a new upload is added, but there is no connection, call `upload_progress()` so we can update the queue to show the stalled item.

-You should also be sure `upload_progress()` is called at least once on any completion event that changes the status of the queue - including an image being removed from the queue due to completion.
+You should also be sure `upload_progress()` is called at least once on any completion event that changes the status of the queue - including an image being removed from the queue due to completion, or the queue being paused / un paused.

-   {
+Format for JSON data:

+   `{
        "uploads": [
            {
                "upload_status": "active",